wso2/docs-choreo-dev/en/docs/quick-start-guides/deploy-your-first-service.md

 To build the service, follow these steps:

-1. Select the component you created from the **Components Listing**.
+1. On the project home page, click the `Book List` component listed under **Component Listing**.
+This takes you to the component overview page.
-1. From the left navigation, go to the **Build** page and click **Build**.
+2. In the left navigation, click **Build**.
-2. Click **Build Latest**.
+3. Click **Build Latest**.
-3. Check the deployment progress by observing the console logs on the right of the page.

    !!! note
         Building the service component may take a while.
-You can track the progress via the **Build Logs** panel.
+You can track the progress via the logs in the **Build Details** pane.
 Once the build process is complete, the build status changes to **Success**.

 ### Step 3.2: Deploy

-Next, to deploy this service, follow these steps:
+Now you are ready to deploy the service.
+Follow these steps:

 1. In the left navigation menu, click **Deploy**.
 2. On the **Set Up** card, click **Configure &  Deploy**.
-3. Skip configuring the **Environment Configurations** and click **Next**.
+3. In the **Environment Configurations** pane, click **Next**.
-4. Skip adding a **File Mount**.
-Click **Next**.
+4. In the **File Mount** pane, click **Next**.
 5. Review the **Endpoint Details** and click **Deploy**.

     !!! note
         Deploying the service component may take a while.
 You can track the progress by observing the logs.
-Once the deploying is complete, the build status changes to **Active** on the **Development** environment card.
+Once the deployment is complete, the build status changes to **Active** on the **Development** environment card.

 ## Step 4: Test the service